Access Kudu for Azure Web App Configuration

 </httpCompression>

-Specifies the percentage of CPU utilization at which dynamic compression will be disabled.
+| Specifies the CPU utilization percentage at which dynamic compression is disabled.
+The default value is 90. |

-Specifies the percentage of CPU utilization below which dynamic compression will be enabled.
-The value must be between 0 and 100.
-Average CPU utilization is calculated every 30 seconds.
+| Specifies the CPU utilization percentage below which dynamic compression is enabled again.
+The default value is 50.
+IIS calculates average CPU utilization every 30 seconds. |